pieroproietti/penguins-eggs-ppa/README.md

 ## Penguin's eggs ppa

+To build this ppa I follow this [assafmo guide](https://assafmo.github.io/2019/05/02/ppa-repo-hosted-on-github.html)

 ### Build the repositoy
 * Create an normal repository in github, like penguins-eggs-ppa
 * Go to Settings, then Pages and choose main as default branch for pages